 2) Above the Viewer, click the Cropping button.

 3) Click the Ken Burns button.
 You’ll see two boxes appear in your clip inside the Viewer for Start and End.

-4) Select the Start box and resize it by dragging its corners and move it by dragging from the center.
+4) Select the Start box and resize it by dragging its corners and moving it by dragging it from the center.
 You’ll see the direction it will move to the End box with the yellow arrow.

 5) Select the End box and then resize and/or move it as well.

 6) When you finish, play the clip to see if it turns out as you expect.